 The report further stated that 34 percent of cancers in the UK in 2010 were connected directly to people’s diet, excess weight, alcohol consumption and smoking, equating to about 106,845 cancer cases.
 These areas become important factors of discussion because each of these issues is within the control of the individual, at some degree.

-Smoking, for example, is a habit that has long been understood as a deadly decision, clearly linked to over 80 percent of all lung cancer cases in the United States.
-The study concludes that 23 percent of cancers in British men and almost 16 percent of cancers in British women can be attributed to smoking, because it causes bladder, kidney, pancreatic and cervical cancer, in addition to lung cancer.
+Smoking, for example, is a habit that has long been understood as a deadly decision, clearly linked to over 80 percent of all lung cancer cases in the U.S. The study concludes that 23 percent of cancers in British men and almost 16 percent of cancers in British women can be attributed to smoking, because it causes bladder, kidney, pancreatic and cervical cancer, in addition to lung cancer.

 As multiple free public and private resources are available to help smokers quit in both the UK and the U.S., the number of smoking-related cancers hasn’t declined as much as some would think.